 What?
 You mean Chomp?
 Zoe and Rex have seen him transform three times now.
 Spike has seen him transform.
 They know that those cards call a triceratops.
 They can’t be confused about Terry either because they’ve been well aware of him since he appeared.
 What the hell are you people confused about?

-Terry and Chomp battle and for some reason the background is mostly changed to CGI while they’re battling.
+Terry and Chomp battle, and for some reason the background is mostly changed to CGI while they’re battling.
 I would say this is welcome, but now that I’ve gotten used to the ugly clashing with traditional animation, this looks even uglier somehow.

-Chomp beats Terry and sends him flying off, which prompts him to turn back to card form.
+Chomp beats Terry and sends him flying off, which prompts him to turn back into card form.
 Chomp, now exhausted, also turns back into card form, but is turned back to chibi-Chomp by Max.

 Defeated, the Alpha Gang shows up and introduces themselves; Ursula, Zander and Ed.
 They’re basically Team Rocket, and it’s especially obvious with Ursula.
 Not only are her personality and mannerisms very reminiscent of Jessie, but she’s also voiced by Rachel Lillis.
 Eric Stuart also voices Dr. Z, and I will give him credit for increasing his range because I totally didn’t recognize him.